18F/ekip-api/README.md

 npm install --global gulp
 ```

-Also install the additional modules to watch for SASS pre-processing changes (using Bourbon and Neat), gzip, and minify the resulting stylesheets:
+Also install the additional modules to watch for SASS pre-processing changes (using Bourbon and Neat) and to minify the resulting stylesheet:

 ```
-npm install gulp-watch gulp-sass node-neat node-bourbon gulp-minify-css gulp-rename gulp-gzip
+npm install gulp-watch gulp-sass node-neat node-bourbon gulp-minify-css gulp-rename
 ```

 Then once everything is installed in your project directory, simply invoke the Gulp command in your terminal: